Vishwanath26/Stock-Exchange/README.md

 ## Unit-Tests

-Some unit tests are wriiten in a seperate test file using Mockito and Junit.
+Some unit tests are written in a seperate test file using Mockito and Junit.